inspec/inspec-aws/docs/resources/aws_ec2_network_interface_attachments.md

 # aws_ec2_network_interface_attachments

-Use the `aws_ec2_network_interface_attachments` InSpec audit resource to test properties of a plural AWS EC2 Network Interface Attachment.
+Use the `aws_ec2_network_interface_attachments` InSpec audit resource to test properties of multiple AWS EC2 network interface attachments.

-The AWS::EC2::NetworkInterfaceAttachment resource attaches an elastic network interface (ENI) to an Amazon EC2 instance.
+The `AWS::EC2::NetworkInterfaceAttachment` resource attaches an elastic network interface (ENI) to an Amazon EC2 instance.
 You can use this resource type to attach additional network interfaces to an instance without interruption.

 ## Syntax

-Ensure that Network Interface Attachment exists.
+Ensure that a network interface attachment exists.

     describe aws_ec2_network_interface_attachments do
       it { should exist }
     end

 ## Parameters

+This resource does not require any parameters.

 For additional information, see the [AWS documentation on AWS Lambda Function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html).